G-Jeffreys/G-Jeffreys.github.io/_teaching/2014-spring-teaching-1.md

 location: "Boston, MA"
 ---

-These are the courses I taught at Boston University in the summer of 2018.
+The courses I taught at Boston University in the summer of 2018: Linear Algebra and Calculus II.

 Introduction to Linear Algebra
 ======